Pittstown in Hunterdon County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by Hunterdon County Cultural and Heritage Commission.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 4, 2009, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 1,132 times since then and 39 times this year.
+It was originally submitted on March 4, 2009, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 1,194 times since then and 17 times this year.
 Last updated on October 1, 2010, by John Ben Urban of Middletown, Delaware.
 Photos: 1, 2. submitted on March 4, 2009, by Alan Edelson of Union Twsp., New Jersey. • Bill Pfingsten was the editor who published this page.